UH-StudentServices/uh_taxonomy_organisations/README.md

 This is a Drupal 7 module for providing taxonomy vocabulary of organisations of [University of Helsinki](http://www.helsinki.fi).

-## New in 7.x-1.1
+## New in 7.x-1.x
-* Added function for loading taxonomy terms by given organisation code, designed to be used by another modules
-* Added support for using taxonomy terms as entity translated entities
+* Use track_changes feature, to avoid repeatedly import same content

 See more changes in [CHANGELOG.md](CHANGELOG.md).